metarelate/metarelate/docs/source/gettingStarted/index.rst

 MetaRelate is a project to relate definitions within metadata schemes: it provides guidance on how to interpret a metadata definition from one scheme within another.

-Getting started using the information requires the installation of some software, the project does not yet have a live web interface to the relationships.
+Getting started using the information requires the installation of some software.

 The project is hosted on `Github, at MetaRelate <https://github.com/metarelate>`_